crispab/crisp-dna/_docs/industries-that-we-avoid.md

 To maintain a [happy Home](what-is-productspace.html) with mutual respect, we've agreed on this compromise:

-1. Product Space doesn't work with industries that at least one Member has a strong opinion against (currently arms, surveillance, porn and gambling).
+1. Organa doesn't work with industries that at least one Member has a strong opinion against (currently arms, surveillance, porn and gambling).
-2. If someone really wants to take on such a client, they must do so outside of Product Space.
+2. If someone really wants to take on such a client, they must do so outside of Organa.

 How do we decide which industries are blacklisted?
 --------------------------------------------------

-If you are *strongly* against any specific industry, bring it up at (better yet, before joining Product Space).
+If you are *strongly* against any specific industry, bring it up at (better yet, before joining Organa).
 The decision boils down to how much you hate that industry vs how much others love it :o)

 A useful mental model is for each person to classify that industry:

 -   **Green:** “I love that industry, and I'd be upset if I’m not allowed to work with that”.
 -   **Grey:** “I'm OK with that industry, but if someone has a very strong opinion against, I’m OK avoiding it.
 -   **Black:** "It’s not OK for me to work with that industry.
-I think it will contaminate the Product Space brand, and I'd rather leave in that case."
+I think it will contaminate the Organa brand, and I'd rather leave in that case."

 If an industry is on your Black List, and it isn't on anyone else's Green List, then we add it to the list of industries to avoid.